19 Things Nobody Tells You Before Visiting Chefchaouen

 2. Grand taxis are faster but require negotiation.

 A grand taxi from Tangier to Chefchaouen costs 500-700 MAD for the whole car (up to 6 passengers).
-Split that among travelers and it's cheaper than the bus.
-But you need to negotiate firmly.
-The starting price will be 1,200 MAD.
+Split among travelers, that undercuts the bus.
+Negotiate firmly, though — the starting price will be 1,200 MAD.
 Don't pay it.

 3. From Fes, it's a four-hour bus ride.

 Another 75 MAD on CTM or Supratours.
-The road is better than the Tangier route but less scenic.
-If you're doing a Morocco loop, Chefchaouen fits neatly between Fes and Tangier.
+The road is smoother than the Tangier route but less scenic.
+On a Morocco loop, Chefchaouen fits neatly between Fes and Tangier.

 The Medina